William Fowler (makar): England

+Prince Henry was given a miniature ship, the Disdain in 1604, and later, the Prince Royal converted by Phineas Pett from the Victory.
+Notes in Fowler's manuscripts show that he chose suitable Latin verses from Virgil's Georgics to include in their painted decoration or be used as mottoes at their launch.

 Fowler wrote to Cecil in February 1605 mentioning their recent meeting at Woodstock Palace.
 Anne of Denmark had placed in his custody portraits of Albert VII, Archduke of Austria and Isabella Clara Eugenia.
 They had been gifts to her from the Flemish ambassador, the Count of Arenberg, in September 1603.
 She was considering giving them to a friend in Scotland.
 Fowler thought they would be better at Cecil's house, Theobalds.
 In the mean time the pictures were to be displayed in the gallery at Somerset House.
 Fowler attended the royal progress in 1605 and was at Drayton, Lord Mordaunt's house in August.

 Fowler wrote two poems to Mary Middlemore, a lady in waiting in the queen's household, one including her name, "My harte as Aetna burnes, and suffers MORE / Paines in my MIDDLE than ever MARY proved".

 The French ambassador Antoine Lefèvre de la Boderie regarded Fowler as a useful source of information, worthy of cultivation, describing him as an "Ecossais et un galant homme, que je desir bien entretenir".
 In August 1607, Boderie recommended that Henry IV of France should send Fowler 5 or 600 Écu as a reward.
 Fowler composed anagrams and sayings based on courtier's and diplomats names, and Boderie features in Fowler's drafts.